Photo: Cook Islands Tourism/Tayla Beddoes

 Air Rarotonga sometimes has flights to the island, but you need to check when (or if) they're operating as services depend on having enough passengers and enough fuel at the destination for the return journey.
 As the flights are occasional, you could have to stay for weeks before being able to return to Rarotonga.
 There are also occasional boat services from Samoa which is nearer, but there's no air service from there

 Tourism is non-existent.
 According to one very rare visitor "the people on Pukapuka are friendly, generous and peaceful".
 Life revolves around the sea and Pukapukan people live within a beautifully ordered and ancient raui system.
 This allows them to leave their normal home villages and re-inhabit a customary village site in another part of the island, to live, plant and fish.
 The island is also facing electricity supply problems.
-Solar panels should provide a 24x7 service but on-going issues issues mean that is often disrupted
+Solar panels should provide a 24x7 service but on-going issues mean that is often disrupted.
+The future of the island is also under serious threat from climate change

 There are three islets on the huge triangular shaped reef - Ko to the south east, Frigate Bird to the southwest and the main islet of Wale ("wah-lay") to the north where there are three villages.
 They're called Ngake, Loto and Yato ("thar-toe") - or Windward, Central and Leeward.
 The highest point is less than 5 metres (16.5 feet) above sea level.
 Horsehoe-shaped Ko at the bottom of the photo is 10 Kms south west of Wale.